zhehaowang/zhehao.me/book-notes/emcpp/it23-30-rvalue-references-move-semantics-perfect-forwarding.md

 ```

 A universal reference isn't a new kind of reference, it's actually an rvalue reference in a context where two conditions are satisfied:
 * type deduction distinguishes lvalues from rvalues.
-Lvalues of type T are deduced to have type T&, while rvalues of type T yield T as their deducted type.
+Lvalues of type `T` are deduced to have type `T&`, while rvalues of type `T` yield `T` as their deducted type.
 * reference collapsing occurs.
 The concept of universal reference is helpful to free you from recognizing the existence of reference collapsing contexts.